Search for a rare disease

 Prevalence is estimated at approximately 1/100,000.

-Disease onset is antenatal, although clinical presentation is typically in the neonatal period, the disease often manifests by an irregular breathing pattern (episodic tachypnea and/or apnea), and nystagmus.
+Disease onset is antenatal, although clinical presentation is typically in the neonatal period with irregular breathing pattern (episodic tachypnea and/or apnea), and nystagmus.
 During infancy, hypotonia may appear.
 Cerebellar ataxia (staggering gait and imbalance) may develop later.
 Delayed acquisition of motor milestones is common.
 Cognitive abilities are variable, ranging from severe intellectual deficit to normal intelligence.
 Neuro-ophthalmologic examination may show oculomotor apraxia.
 In some cases, seizures occur.
-Careful examination of the face shows a characteristic appearance: large head, prominent forehead, high rounded eyebrows, epicanthal folds, ptosis (occasionally), an upturned nose with prominent nostrils, an open mouth (which tends to have an oval shape early on, a 'rhomboid' appearance later, and finally can appear triangular with downturned angles), tongue protrusion and rhythmic tongue motions, and occasionally low-set and tilted ears.
-Other features sometimes present in Joubert syndrome include retinal dystrophy, nephronophthisis, and polydactyly.
+Careful examination of the face often shows a characteristic appearance: large head, prominent forehead, high rounded eyebrows, epicanthal folds, ptosis (occasionally), an upturned nose with prominent nostrils, an open mouth (which tends to have an oval shape early on, a 'rhomboid' appearance later, and finally can appear triangular with downturned angles), tongue protrusion and rhythmic tongue motions, and occasionally low-set and tilted ears.
+Other features sometimes present in Joubert syndrome include retinal dystrophy, hepatopathy, nephronophthisis, and polydactyly.

-Diagnosis is based on the main clinical features (hypotonia, ataxia, development delay and oculomotor apraxia), which must be accompanied by the presence of a neuroradiological hallmark, designated as the ``molar tooth sign'' (MTS) on magnetic resonance imaging (MRI).
+Diagnosis is based on the main clinical features (hypotonia, ataxia, development delay and oculomotor apraxia), which must be accompanied by the presence of a neuroradiological hallmark, designated as the ''molar tooth sign'' (MTS) on magnetic resonance imaging (MRI).
 MTS results from hypoplasia of the cerebellar vermis and midbrain-hindbrain malformations.
 Moreover the clinical distinct sign is oculomotor apraxia.

-Differential diagnoses include Joubert syndrome-related disorders (JSRD), cerebellar vermis malformations without the MTS (which include Dandy-Walker malformation), X-linked cerebellar hypoplasia, ataxia with oculomotor apraxia types 1 and 2 (AOA1, AOA2), congenital disorders of glycosylation (CDG), 3-C syndrome, pontocerebellar hypoplasias/atrophies, orofaciodigital syndromes II and III, and Meckel-Gruber syndrome (see these terms).
+Differential diagnoses include Joubert syndrome-related disorders (JSRD), cerebellar vermis malformations without the MTS (which include Dandy-Walker malformation), X-linked cerebellar hypoplasia, ataxia with oculomotor apraxia types 1 and 2 (AOA1, AOA2), congenital disorders of glycosylation (CDG), 3-C syndrome, pontocerebellar hypoplasias/atrophies, orofaciodigital syndromes II and III, and Meckel-Gruber syndrome.